-The intention is for you to demonstrate your usual responsibilities as a teacher of deaf children.
+The intention is for you to gradually take over the responsibilities of the teacher of deaf children with whom you are placed, in so far as this is practical within the constraints of a short teaching placement.
 Sufficient non-contact time needs to be allowed for completion of university Tasks and for observation and planning.